lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

     ::

-        REPITA 4 VEZES
+        REPEAT 4 TIMES
-        GD 90
+        TR 90
-        PF 2
+        FW 2
-        FIM REPITA
+        END REPEAT

-    Assuming the robot will start at the position 0,0 , the commands GD 90 and PF 2 will be repeated 4 times.
+    Assuming the robot will start at the position 0,0 , the commands TR 90 and FW 2 will be repeated 4 times.
 The robot’s trajectory will look like a square.